Georgia Democrats are fracturing over Trump’s hardline immigration agenda

 That shift became more pronounced during the debate over the Laken Riley Act, a measure authored by Republican U.S. Rep. Mike Collins of Jackson that garnered support from 58 congressional Democrats, including four from Georgia.

-But the support for that law, which Trump signed in a ceremony on Wednesday, is only part of a shifting political climate.
+But support for that law, which Trump signed in a ceremony Wednesday, is only part of a shifting political climate.
 Democrats are seeking ways to counter relentless GOP attacks that painted them as weak on border security, tolerant of illegal crossings and supportive of amnesty.

-“We lost the argument on immigration,” said state Sen. Emanuel Jones of Decatur, a veteran Democratic legislator seeking a deep-blue Atlanta-based U.S. House seat in 2026, on the “Politically Georgia” podcast.
+“We lost the argument on immigration,” state Sen. Emanuel Jones of Decatur, a veteran Democratic legislator seeking a deep-blue Atlanta-based U.S. House seat in 2026, said on the “Politically Georgia” podcast.

 “We allowed the Republicans to lead.
 We should have taken the lead in coming up with an immigration policy and immigration strategy that we could embrace as a party and one that we could go out and communicate effectively to our constituents.
 We did not do that.”